 Hole M0065A was drilled from seafloor to 73.9 m DSF.
-In preparation for logging, the hole was circulated with sea water and the drill string was pulled back in the hole to 15.11 m DSF.
+In preparation for logging, the hole was circulated with seawater and the drill string was pulled back in the hole to 14 m WSF.
 Two tool strings were deployed.
-The MCG/MAI was run from seafloor to 42 m WSF, and the MCG/SGS tool string was run from seafloor to 16 m WSF.
+The MCG/MAI was run from seafloor to 41 m WSF, and the MCG/SGS was run from seafloor to 16 m WSF.
+As the borehole was closing and an attempt to do a wiper trip of the borehole was unsuccessful, logging was abandoned at this hole.

 Hole M0065C was drilled from seafloor to 47.9 m DSF.
-In preparation for logging, the hole was circulated with sea water and the drill string was pulled back in the hole to 13.7 m DSF.
+In preparation for logging, the hole was circulated with seawater and the drill string was pulled back in the hole to 13.2 m WSF.
 Two tool strings were deployed.
-The MCG/SGS/MSS was run from seafloor to 40 m WSF, and the MCG/CMI tool string was run from seafloor to the same depth.
+The MCG/SGS/MSS was run from seafloor to 40 m WSF, and the MCG/CMI was run from seafloor to the same depth.